-King County employees will continue to monitor stream gages and weather reports, and they will provide updated information on river conditions as necessary.
-Real-time river level information is available online at kingcounty.gov/flood.
+County employees will continue to monitor stream conditions and weather forecasts to ensure public safety, and real-time river level information is available online at kingcounty.gov/flood.

 King County offers everyone free access to KC Flood Alerts, an automated system that allows subscribers to receive customized alerts of potential flooding for any or all of King County’s seven major river systems.